Social Security Chief Apologizes to Congress for Misleading Testimony on Overpayments

 The head of the Social Security Administration has sent a letter of apology to members of Congress about testimony in which she understated the extent of the agency’s overpayments to beneficiaries.

-The report was based on an internal Social Security document the news organizations obtained through a records request under the Freedom of Information Act.
+The report was based on a Social Security document the news organizations obtained through a records request under the Freedom of Information Act.

 “In my effort to be responsive to Committee questions on overpayment numbers, I provided a preliminary, unvetted and partial answer,” Kijakazi said in her apology letter.